Toritos01/Zarpies/README.md

 #### Analysis 1 - Representational
 1. Run the "python representational.py" command to generate a text file with experimental results
 2. Run the "python representational_graphs.py" command to generate graphs based on the results.
+3. Check results in the following files: results/representational.txt, results/representational_bars.png

 #### Analysis 2 - "Jane" Behavioral
+We ran this analysis in two different directions (reverse direction swaps the predicates and queries), therefore for this analysis you will have to run four python commands instead of two.
-1. Run the "python behavioral1.py" command to generate a text file with experimental results
+1. Run the "python behavioral1.py -r False" command to generate a text file with experimental results
-2. Run the "python behavioral1_graphs.py" command to generate graphs based off the results.
+2. Run the "python behavioral1_graphs.py -r False" command to generate graphs based off the results.
+3. Run the "python behavioral1.py -r True" command to generate a text file with reversed experimental results
+4. Run the "python behavioral1_graphs.py -r True" command to generate graphs based off the reversed results.
+5. Check results in the following files: results/behavioral1.txt, results/behavioral1_graph.png, results/behavioral1_reverse.txt, results/behavioral1_reverse_graph.png

 #### Analysis 3 - Categorical Behavioral
 1. Run the "python behavioral2.py" command to generate a text file with experimental results
 2. Run the "python behavioral2_graphs.py" command to generate graphs based off the results.
+3. Check results in the following files: results/behavioral2.txt, results/behavioral2_graphs (two subfolders with 6 images each)

 ## Running this experiment with different models/adaptation data
 The analyses that were done for this experiment should be easily replicable for